Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 54.25 m - 489 grt - 320 passengers - 32 cars - Crossley diesels of 420 hp - 10 knots

-Farringford was delivered to British Railways (the British Tranport Commission) in 1948 for service between Lymington and Yarmouth.
-She was driven by two paddlewheels, which could be controled independently.
+Farringford was delivered to British Railways (the British Transport Commission) in 1948 for service between Lymington and Yarmouth.
+She was driven by two paddlewheels, which could be controlled independently.
 In 1974 Farringford was rebuilt as a side loader and transferred to the Hull-New Holland route on the River Humber.
 She was withdrawn in 1981 - replaced y the new Humber Bridge.
 Farringford was sold to Western Ferries for use on their Gourock-Dunoon route.
 Sold in 1984, she was broken up in Hull.

 Official postcard Farringford on the Solent